-Halloween flew past scarily quickly, Divali has briefly lit up the sky, Guy Fawkes Night has been and gone with a bang, and if you listen carefully the Christmas bells are already jingling, but before we get to the back end of the year, Black Friday looms large.
+Halloween flew past scarily quickly, Divali has briefly lit up the sky, Guy Fawkes Night has been and gone with a bang, and if you listen carefully the Christmas bells are already jingling, but before we get to the back end of the year, Black Friday (and it’s related prize promotions) looms large.

 Naturally, I accept that Black Friday doesn’t have the same folklore or history as the other celebrations I’ve mentioned.
 In fact, although some quick research tells me that it’s been around in the US, where it originated as a post-Thanksgiving shopping splurge, since the 1940s, it only arrived in the UK in 2010, courtesy of Amazon.

 At first, no one really noticed, but after Asda, owned by the giant US retailer Walmart, made 2013 headlines (there were scuffles at the checkouts by offering massive one-day-only discounts and deals, it fast established itself as a traditional fixture on the calendar.

 This year Black Friday falls on 29 November, and will, of course, be swiftly followed by Cyber Monday on 2 December.
 Incidentally, the term Cyber Monday was apparently first coined in 2005, when marketers created the concept to encourage consumers to shop online – and that seems to have worked out quite well!

 PcW says consumer sentiment in the UK has been remarkably resilient over the last five years, but a survey it carried out in September showed a modest decline in how confident people feel about spending money, with just over one in five consumers believing they would be better off in the coming year and over a quarter convinced they would be worse off.

 It’s certainly pretty tough out there and any company’s performance on Black Friday and Cyber Monday, in fact across the whole Golden Quarter, as the run-up to Christmas is known in the retail trade, could be make or break.